slevithan/xregexp/README.md

 XRegExp provides augmented, extensible, cross-browser JavaScript regular expressions.
 You get new syntax and flags beyond what browsers support natively, along with a collection of utils to make your client-side grepping and parsing easier.
 XRegExp also frees you from worrying about pesky inconsistencies in cross-browser regex handling and the dubious `lastIndex` property.

 XRegExp supports all native ES5 regular expression syntax.
-It's about 3.5 KB when minified and gzipped.
+It's about 3.6 KB when minified and gzipped.
 It works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 9.5+.
+You can also use it on the server with Node.js.

 ## Performance

-XRegExp regexes compile to native RegExp regexes, thus there is no performance difference between the two.
-There is a small extra cost when *compiling* XRegExps.
+XRegExp regexes compile to native `RegExp` regex objects, thus there is no performance difference between the two.
+There is a small extra cost when compiling XRegExps.
 If you want, you can use `XRegExp.cache` to avoid incurring the compilation cost again for a given pattern and flags, across your entire application.

 ## Usage examples